Curriculum for Compulsory Secondary Education (ESO)

 Information and Communication Technologies

 Educational authorities and management teams at public schools should promote the use of information and communication technologies (ICT) in the classroom as an appropriate and valuable educational medium for carrying out teaching and learning tasks.
-Additionally, the educational authorities must establish the conditions that make it possible to eliminate risk situations arising from the inappropriate use of ICT in the school environment, with special attention to situations of on-line violence.
-In accordance with the law, confidence and safety in the use of technologies must be fostered, paying special attention to the elimination of gender stereotypes that hinder the acquisition of digital skills under equal conditions.
+For years, the use of digital devices in schools has become widespread as a response to the importance of developing students' digital competence.
+However, the widespread use of personal devices such as mobile phones has a negative impact on aspects such as privacy and security on the internet, distraction or coexistence in schools.
+In order to guarantee the protection of minors at school from risk situations arising from the inappropriate use of ICT, with special attention to situations of online violence, educational administrations are responsible for regulating the prohibition or limitation of mobile devices.
+In 2024, the State School Council approved a series of recommendations for such regulation by the different educational administrations.
+In accordance with the law, confidence and safety in the use of technologies must as well be fostered, paying special attention to the elimination of gender stereotypes that hinder the acquisition of digital skills under equal conditions.

-On the other hand, the objective of the output profile is for students to activate the learning acquired in order to respond to the main challenges they will have to face throughout their lives.
-One of these objectives, according to ANNEX I of Royal Decree 217/2022 is:
+On the other hand, the objective of the Exit Profile is for students to activate the learning acquired in order to respond to the main challenges they will have to face throughout their lives.
+One of these objectives, according to Annex I of Royal Decree 217/2022 is:

 "To critically analyse and take advantage of the opportunities of all kinds offered by today's society, in particular those of culture in the digital age, assessing their benefits and risks and making an ethical and responsible use of them that contributes to the improvement of personal and collective quality of life."

-The Procomún network of open educational resources is intended for educational and learning uses, primarily by the teaching community and students, but also by the general public.
+The open educational resource network Procomún is intended for educational and learning uses, primarily by the teaching community and students, but also by the general public.

 These OER are under open license (Creative Commons España), which allows free access, as well as their use, modification and redistribution by others without any restriction or with limited restrictions.